 Your tenderness, kindness, and bravery are rare.
 You’re a beautiful person – in every way.

 You can add the sentence: “I know you feel loved when…”

 “We all have unique ways of being loved and showing love—so take a second to examine your love languages and how you like to be celebrated.
 Once you’re done reflecting, don’t forget to put it into action,” from The Shine App.

-This letter can serve as an open door to continuing to love yourself through whatever is happening in your life.
+This letter can serve as an open door to continuing to love yourself through whatever happens in your life.

-Breathe in the relief and support you provide.
+So, breathe in the relief and support you provide.
 Feel all the feels.